dojo/docs/dijit/Dialog.rst

-If you want to handle the onSubmit event like a traditional <form> element, you will need to employ a <form> either as a traditional HTML element or as a ''dijit.form.Form''.
+If you want to handle the onSubmit event like a traditional <form> element, you will need to employ a <form> either as a traditional HTML element or as a ''dijit/form/Form''.
 This example shows a Dialog with an embedded Form which handles the onSubmit event, validation, and an xhrPost to the server.